 Get more traffic with plugins

-If you’re a WordPress users, here’s a list of 17 really helpful plugins from Blogging Wizard.
+If you’re a WordPress user, here’s a list of 17 really helpful plugins from Blogging Wizard.
 While not all these plugins will help you get more traffic, they’ll all make your life easier.

 Adam divides the list into sections to make it easier for those just looking to improve 1 area of their blogging: